devedup/GenerateI18NConstants/README.md

 #### Also available: [Fonts](https://github.com/4eleven7/GenerateFontConstants)

 ## What it does
-👍 Keep the Localizable.strings file your app already uses.
+👍 Requires no changes to your existing Localizable.strings.
 👏 Generates a Swift enum of your string keys.
 ✊ Allows compile time checking of your strings.
 🙏 More Swifty syntax. `Localized.AppTesting` instead of `NSLocalizedString("app.testing", "app testing")`.